ad-thor/Unity_Plugin/Unity Integration Guide.md

 *  For Unity4.x you need to do some configuration or using other method to do that(eg: XUPorter):
 	- 1.Build Xcode project.
-	- 2.copy ApplinsSDK.Framework and AppoServiceCWrapper.mm to your Xcode project manually.
+	- 2.copy CTService.Framework and CTServiceCWrapper.mm to your Xcode project manually.
 	- 3.Add a static link to: Build Settings -> Other Linker Flags -> -ObjC
 	- 4.In Info.plist added the NSAppTransportSecurity, the type for Dictionary.
 In NSAppTransportSecurity added the NSAllowsArbitraryLoads the Boolean,setting YES.
 	- 5.Import libz.tbd in Project -> Target -> Build Phases -> Link Binary With Libraries.